CCBR/METRO/README.md

 module purge
 module load python/3.5

  # Step 1.)
-Run AASAP to find mutated protein products
+Run METRO to find mutated protein products
- ./aasap input --mafFiles  /data/*.maf \
+ ./metro input --mafFiles  /data/*.maf \
-             --outputdir /scratch/$USER/AASAP \
+             --outputdir /scratch/$USER/METRO \
              --outputprefix test \
              --vafFilter 0.2 \
              --passFilter 2 \
              --impactFilter 2
 ```

-### 5. Run AAsap
+### 5. Run METRO

-AAsap has a `run` sub command to generate a mutated amino acid sequence described by an HGVS term.
-AAsap takes a MAF-like file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the mutated amino acid sequence.
+METRO has a `run` sub command to generate a mutated amino acid sequence described by an HGVS term.
+METRO takes a MAF-like file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the mutated amino acid sequence.
 The build sub command can be used to generate a FASTA file containing CDS sequence of each transcript.

-AAsap supports each major class of HGVS terms encoding for mutations in coding DNA sequences: substitution, deletion, insertions, duplications, and INDELS.
-AAsap does not support HGVS tokenization of terms describing mutations in non-exonic (or non-CDS) regions like intronic or UTR regions.
+METRO supports each major class of HGVS terms encoding for mutations in coding DNA sequences: substitution, deletion, insertions, duplications, and INDELS.
+METRO does not support HGVS tokenization of terms describing mutations in non-exonic (or non-CDS) regions like intronic or UTR regions.

-AAsap will also truncate a given amino acid sequence +/- N amino acids relativve to a given mutation start site.
+METRO will also truncate a given amino acid sequence +/- N amino acids relativve to a given mutation start site.
 This feature can be controlled via the '--subset' option.

 #### 5.1 Run Synopsis

-The `./aasap` executable is composed of several inter-related sub commands.
-Please see `./aasap -h` for all available options.
+The `./metro` executable is composed of several inter-related sub commands.
+Please see `./metro -h` for all available options.
 The synopsis for the run sub command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

 ```
-$ ./aasap run [-h] [--subset SUBSET] \
+$ ./metro run [-h] [--subset SUBSET] \
                    --input INPUT [INPUT ...] \
                    --transcripts TRANSCRIPTS \
                    --output OUTPUT
 ```

-This part of the documentation describes options and concepts for `./aasap run` sub command in more detail.
-With minimal configuration, the `run` sub command enables you to start running aasap pipeline.
+This part of the documentation describes options and concepts for `./metro run` sub command in more detail.
+With minimal configuration, the `run` sub command enables you to start running metro pipeline.

-Setting up the aasap is fast and easy!
-In its most basic form, `./aasap run` only has _three required inputs_.
+Setting up the metro is fast and easy!
+In its most basic form, `./metro run` only has _three required inputs_.

 #### 5.2 Required Run Arguments